magobaol/one-on-one/docs/000-implementation-plan.md

   * Retrieving the Slack photo.
   * Creating/associating the tag in OmniFocus (via API or x-callback-url).
+  * Creating a focused perspective for the colleague in OmniFocus.
   * Generating the Obsidian note.
   * Cloning/updating the Keyboard Maestro macro.
 * A `config.yaml` (or `.json`) for specifying vault path, secret management, and default paths.